CalotaTeodora/Sudoku_Solver/README.md

 ## Usage

 The Sudoku puzzle is represented as a 9x9 grid where empty cells are denoted by 0.
-To solve a Sudoku puzzle, simply modify the `board` array in the `sudoku_solver.cpp` file with the puzzle you want to solve:
+To solve a Sudoku puzzle, simply modify the `board` array in the `sudoku_solver.py` file with the puzzle you want to solve:

 ```py
 board = [